Quirktree/info314-website/docs/assignments/networkd-setup.md

 # Show resolved messages
 journalctl -u systemd-resolved

-# Show wpa_supplicant messages for wlan0
+# Show wpa_supplicant messages
-journalctl -u wpa_supplicant@wlan0
+journalctl -u wpa_supplicant

-# Load journal from a file path
-journalctl -D /PATH/TO/JOURNAL_FILE

 # Learn more about journald
 man journalctl
 ```

 ### Accessing a Bricked Pi
 If you made a mistake at the wrong point in the previous process, you may not even be able to connect anymore from the network.

-The only way to debug at this point will be to attach a keyboard/monitor to the Pi or to mount the memory card from another Linux machine or VM.
+If this happens, there are several ways to restore access:
+- Contact instructor for a repair script.
+Raspberry Pi OS provides a mechanism to run a script during the boot process.
+You will need access to a microSD reader/writer in order to add the script into the boot folder.
+- Connect a USB keyboard and HDMI monitor to the Pi in order to debug directly.
+You will need a micro-HDMI adapter.
+Most flat-screen TV's can be used as a monitor for this purpose.
+- Use a serial console cable to access the Pi command line directly.
+Come to office hours or contact instructor for this option.
+- Mount the SD card using a Linux virtual machine and repair the broken config files directly.

-### Rebuilding Raspbian
+### Rebuilding Raspberry Pi OS
 Alternatively, you may opt to reflash your memory card and repeat initial setup.
+Contact the instructor before proceeding.

 If you find yourself in this position, the following recommendations will simplify the process:

 1. Copy a fully configured **`wpa_supplicant.conf`** to the **`boot`** volume of the memory card before the first boot.
-Raspbian will move the file to the proper location in **`/etc/wpa_supplicant`** and set its permissions on the first boot.
+The boot process will move the file to the proper location in **`/etc/wpa_supplicant`** and set its permissions on the first boot.
 2. Remove the previous server key hash from **`.ssh/known_hosts`** to prevent **`ssh`** from complaining about the Pi's new key.
     - __macOS/Linux__ - Run **`ssh-keygen -R raspberrypi.local`**
     - __Windows__ - Edit **`$HOME\.ssh\known_hosts`** and remove the lines that reference **`raspberrypi.local`** before you attempt to connect.